byronwall/data-viz/README.md

   - Figure out how to do chloropleth maps
 - Add supporting for multiple data sources and relationships
 - Add data isolation + "fork" modes - create tabbed interfaces for these

+## Small problems

+- Scatter plot needs to allow new drag filter on off-click if already brushed